jwoertink/lucky-cluster/README.md

 # lucky-cluster

-When you currently boot your lucky app, you're boot 1 single process.
+When you currently boot your lucky app, you boot 1 single process.
 If you're running on a beast server, then you're missing out on some free performance!
 This shards lets you boot multiple processes of your lucky app.

 ## Installation

+*NOTE* This version requires Lucky `0.15.0` or later.

 1. Add the dependency to your `shard.yml`:
 ```yaml